MStoreide/Simplification-Algorithms/README.md

 # Simplification-Algorithms
-Collection of Simplification Algorithms for testing for research paper.
+Collection of Simplification Algorithms for testing.

 Algorithms are picked from Open Source environments, and selected based on their common use as well as differences in approaches.